ecki/docs.milagro.io-english/mfa/mobile-sdk-android/milagro-mfa-mobile-sdk-building-sdk-app.md

 currentMenu: milagro-mfa-mobile-sdk-building-sdk-app-android
 ---

-# Building the Milagro MFA Mobile SDK and App for Android
+# Building the SDK & App

-## Overview

 This page explains how to build the Milagro MFA Mobile SDK and the app for Android with _Android Studio_.

 ## Prerequisites

-Download and install Android Studio or higher with Android SDK 16 or higher
+Download and install Android Studio or higher with Android SDK 16 or higher.

 ## Building the mobile SDK

-Download or Clone the project [`milagro-mfa-sdk-android`](https://github.com/miracl/milagro-mfa-sdk-android) with its submodules
+Download or Clone the project [`milagro-mfa-sdk-android`](https://github.com/miracl/milagro-mfa-sdk-android) with its submodules.

 ### From Android Studio